nareyes/portfolio/data_science_projects/abc_grocery_hypothesis_testing/README.md

-# ABC Grocery: Chi-Square Test for Independence
+# ABC Grocery Hypothesis Testing to Assess Campaign Performance
 In this project we apply Chi-Square Test For Independence (a Hypothesis Test) to assess the performance of two types of mailers that were sent out to promote a new service for a simulated grocery store.
 __________